-Learn how to make a French dip sandwich at home!
-This is the easiest recipe that tastes just like a French dip you get at a restaurant complete with the au jus dipping sauce on the side.
-You will love how easy it is to make this classic sandwich.
+Learn how to make this French Dip Sandwich at home!
+This is the easiest recipe that tastes just like a French dip you get at a restaurant complete with the Au Jus dipping sauce on the side.
+I make my classic sandwich with deli meat so it’s SO easy and so, so good.
+The whole family loves it!

 Ingredients